The Highwaymen (folk band): Career

 The original Highwaymen, minus Daniels (who died in 1975), reunited in 1987 for a concert for their 25th college reunion.
 From that time until the death of Dave Fisher in 2010, the original band recorded several albums and performed a dozen or so concerts a year.
 Their studio album from this period, The Water Of Life A Celtic Collection (2004), was recorded and engineered by their bassist Johann Helton at JoTown Records in Boise, Idaho.
 Two additional CDs, in concert format, The Highwaymen in Concert, and When the Village Was Green, was released in 2002 and 2007.

 In 1990, the members of the original group sued country music's Highwaymen, made up of Willie Nelson, Waylon Jennings, Johnny Cash, and Kris Kristofferson over their use of the name, which was inspired by a Jimmy Webb ballad they had recorded.
 The suit was dropped when all parties agreed that the folk group owned the name and that the folk group would grant the nonexclusive, nontransferable license to the supergroup to use the name.
-The two groups then shared the stage at a 1990 concert in Hollywood.
+The two groups then shared the stage at a 1990 concert at the Universal Amphitheater in Hollywood.

 The original group last performed in August 2009 at the Guthrie Center in Massachusetts.
 The rock and roll magazine Blitz described the Highwaymen's record of their 1963 concert at Massachusetts Institute of Technology as the best compilation or reissue of 2009.
 Blitz also named the band's album When the Village Was Green one of the best releases of 2007.

 Daniels died of pneumonia on August 2, 1975, at the age of 36.
 Fisher died of myelofibrosis on May 7, 2010, at the age of 69.

 Burnett died of brain cancer on December 7, 2011, at his home in Riverside, Rhode Island.
 He was 71.
 As of December 2011, just two of the five original members were still alive: Steve Trott and Steve Butts.